Sithspitz/stunning-fiesta/README.md

 The 'luad_pancancer_mut_subsetting.R' script was used in April 2019:
 Used to subset predominatly KRAS single, STK11 single and KRAS/STK11 double mutation patients.

-# Test_Output_WD
-This WD has some test versions of processing and exported data during script writing.